hashicorp/terraform-provider-hcp/docs/resources/notifications_webhook.md

 ### Optional

 - `description` (String) The webhook's description.
 Descriptions are useful for helping others understand the purpose of the webhook.
 - `enabled` (Boolean) Indicates if the webhook should receive payloads for the subscribed events.
+Defaults to `true`.
 - `project_id` (String) The ID of the project to create the webhook under.
 If unspecified, the webhook will be created in the project the provider is configured with.
 - `subscriptions` (Attributes List) Set of events to subscribe the webhook to all resources or a specific resource in the project. (see [below for nested schema](#nestedatt--subscriptions))